Jujure/juju.re/jujure/content/writeups/fcsc_2023/brachiosaure.md

 window when I discovered how easy the solver actually is.

-I still think that even though completely over engineered and full of dead ends, my though process may be of value for someone I guess.
+I still think that even though completely over engineered and full of dead ends, my thought process may be of value for someone I guess.

 ### Recontextualizing